 Just last year, for example, P&G Professional found that 78% of hotel guests believed cleanliness to be the most important factor when deciding where to stay.
 Indeed, a ‘fresh smelling bathroom’ and ‘an immaculate bathroom’ were the top two choices for UK travellers when searching for a hotel room.
 This survey was undertaken in September – a lifetime ago in Covid-19 terms.
 So one can only imagine just how even more critical the washroom space will now be for our hotel guests.

-It’s likely that one of the biggest shifts will be towards touchless technology – something we at Geberit are now seeing unprecedented demand for from our customers.
+With touchless technology likely to be the new norm, this is, too, something we at Geberit are now seeing unprecedented demand for from our customers.
 Manufacturers have, of course, been producing touchless products for many years.
 Infra-red wall-mounted taps, for example, such as Geberit’s Brenta and Piave products, optimise hand hygiene in high footfall public washrooms and work in conjunction with a pre-wall frame system.
 Likewise, touchless WC flush controls like Geberit’s Sigma80 and Sigma10 incorporate innovations such as a sensor that allows the unit to flush as soon as the toilet has been used.
 Making the washroom space touchless wherever possible will be a huge consideration for hotels, particularly in high footfall public areas.

 But it’s not just this infra-red technology that can help put hygiene front-of-mind.
 More simple product developments from manufacturers – for instance, Geberit’s KeraTect Glaze - make cleaning easier with a non-porous and smoother surface; such glazes can also help prevent staining of the ceramics and create a high-gloss, effect.
 Solutions like this not only help maintain high levels of hygiene but also, crucially, really help to enhance the look and feel of the bathroom as a ‘clean’ space.